JanssenProject/jans/docs/quickstart.rst

 Config and Secret
 =================

-Gluu Server app container at its core relies on config and secret layers to self-configure the container.
+Janssen Server app container at its core relies on config and secret layers to self-configure the container.

 .. code-block:: python